waal22el/Project/README.md

 I, Alma Warin, declare that I am the sole author of the content I add to this repository.
 I, Yannick Wayan Winkler, declare that I am the sole author of the content I add to this repository.
 I, Claes Svensson, declare that I am the sole author of the content I add to this repository.
+I, Fadumo Jama, declare that I am sole author of the content I add to this respository.

 # Plan
 We are going to use the C# language and Unity